xbeat/Machine-Learning/README.md

 Memory Management in Python

 Python's memory management is automatic, but understanding its intricacies can help optimize your code.
 This presentation will cover profiling techniques and optimization strategies to help you master memory management in Python.

+## Addressing Bias and Improving Model Performance

+Understanding Class Imbalance

+Class imbalance occurs when the distribution of classes in a dataset is significantly skewed.
+This fundamental challenge in machine learning can severely impact model performance, particularly in critical applications like fraud detection or medical diagnosis where minority classes are often the most important.

 ## Top 10 Ensemble Methods in Data Science